 This flagship commercial development aims to obtain several environmental certifications and excellence labels (HQE Excellent, BREEAM Very Good, BBCA, E+C-) and has opted for bioclimatic architecture with a hybrid wood and concrete structure and much green open space.

 The development has fully incorporated circular economy principles, including life-cycle assessments, anticipating the building’s disassembly, reusing materials, and using low-carbon, biosourced materials.
 Its design promotes shorter supply chains through harvesting vegetables from the garden for the company restaurant and planned green waste composting.
 The “Reinvent the Forest in the City” initiative developed for this project provides for the use of French-sourced wood and the planting of new trees for each tonne of wood used.

 Developing solutions for sustainable mobility

 To reduce transport-related greenhouse gas emissions and improve the occupants’ comfort, Icade is committed to developing its projects as close as possible to public transport networks and to offering alternative low-carbon solutions.
-As a result, 81% of new office and residential developments were located less than a five-minute walk from public transport in 2017.
-In addition, 100% of the offices and business parks will be equipped with charging stations for electric vehicles by the end of 2018.
+As a result, 80% of new office and residential developments were located less than a five-minute walk from public transport in 2018.
+In addition, 96% of the offices and business parks are equipped with charging stations for electric vehicles.